jayanta8509/Character_Agent_chatbot/README.md

 # Steps to run this file
-- Clone the git repo
+- Clone the project repo
 - Create a .env file under app folder and add your SERPAPI_API_KEY, OPENAI_API_KEY, GOOGLE_CSE_ID, GOOGLE_API_KEY, LANGCHAIN_API_KEY in that .env file
-- Create Virtual Environment to run the project
+- Create "Virtual Environment" to run the project
 - Navigate to the virtual enviroment and run "pip install -r requirements.txt"
 - Run "python manage.py runserver"